opencog/learn/run-poc/README.md

    > nc: invalid option -- 'N'

-   open `process-one.sh` and remove the -N option from the nc commands (some old version of netcat still support this option).
+   open `process-one.sh` and remove the -N option from the nc commands (some versions of netcat require this option).

 7) Wait some time, possibly a few days.
 When finished, stop the cogserver.